risestem/rise/README.md

 ## 🎉 Contributing

 PRs are welcome!
-Just make sure your code is cleaner than my room (which, to be fair, is not a high bar).
-Follow the existing coding style and comment your code (because future-you will thank you).
+Just make sure your code is clean (which, to be fair, mine is not).
+Follow the existing coding style and comment your code (because future-you will thank you frfr).

 ## 📜 License